 A mosaic dataset is a data model in the geodatabase used to manage a collection of raster datasets (images) stored as a catalog and viewed as a mosaicked image.
 When you add a mosaic dataset to ArcGIS Pro, it is added as a mosaic layer that appears in the Contents pane as a special group layer with a minimum of three layers: Boundary, Footprint, and Image.

 The Image layer is used to control the rendering of the mosaicked image of the mosaic dataset.
-You can edit the symbology on the Appearance tab or in the Symbology pane.
-Modifications you make to the Image layer properties do not affect the mosaic dataset—only how it is rendered at the time you are viewing it.
+You can edit the symbology in the Symbology pane or on the Raster Layer, Mosaic Layer, or Image Service Layer tab.
+Modifications you make to the Image layer properties do not affect the mosaic dataset—only how the Mosaic layer is rendered at the time you are viewing it.

 Render alpha bands